kh4ng-tayto/stm32-lemon-sorting/README.md

 | mAP@0.5 | 95.76% |
 | mAP@0.5:0.95 | 82.12% |

-More details are available in:
+More training and evaluation details are available in:

 [`docs/training/`](docs/training/)